 iOS 8 has a host of features for both business and consumers.
 Notably on the business side, these are the features to look out for:

 Thanks to the new iOS 8, app users can start over precisely where they left off in all compatible Apple devices like iPhone, iPad or Mac.
 This makes writing emails, creating presentations across devices hassle-free and makes sharing of the content across devices easy like never before.
-Additionally recently used apps and contacts appear on top in the multitasking view for quick access
+Additionally recently used apps and contacts appear on top of the multitasking view for quick access.